 |

-SURLS: SPLENDORA YEARS |
+JAMES SURLS: SPLENDORA YEARS |

-with Terrie Sultan on the collaboration of PJZA and James Surls in art and 3D
+Interview with Terrie Sultan on the collaboration of PJZA

-Texas.
+Blaffer Gallery, Houston, Texas.
 Published 2005. |

 ||